 By scrolling the time scale you can change the date.
 An up arrow marks the sunrise, a down arrow the sunset on the respective date.

 In the highly visible areas of the map, the probability of occurrence of the weather phenomenon is particularly high.
 Pick out photo spots in these areas.
 The weather overlay covers the photo spots up like a template.
 The better a marker can be seen, the higher the probability for the weather phenomenon to occur at this specific photo spot.
+To photograph water reflections you should take a closer look on the photo spots to see if they contain a useful body of water for your composition.

 The weather forecast in VIEWFINDR is a computer simulation that very realistically forecasts the coming weather.
 However, the forecast is not exactly the reality and there will be deviations.